demiinferno/People-Counter-Application/README.md

 # IMPLEMENTATION, split into two files:

-inference.py - Here, you will load the Intermediate Representation of the model, and work with the Inference Engine to actually perform inference on an input. main.py - Here, you will:
+inference.py - Here, you will load the Intermediate Representation of the model, and work with the Inference Engine to actually perform inference on an input. main.py - Here, you will
 Connect to the MQTT server
 Handle the input stream
 Use your work from inference.py to perform inference